 Allowance for the Use of a Motor Vehicle

-- The measurement of the employee's use of the vehicle for the purpose of determining the allowance is based solely on the actual number of kilometres for which the vehicle is used by the employee in the performance of his or her duties.
+- The allowance is calculated solely on the basis of the actual number of kilometres the vehicle is used by the employee in the performance of his or her duties.

 - The per-kilometre rate is reasonable.

-If the reimbursement is solely for supplementary business insurance, tolls or ferry charges not covered by the allowance, the allowance is considered reasonable, provided the previous two conditions are met.
+- You do not pay an allowance and also reimburse the employee for some or all of the expenses related to the use of the vehicle.
+However, if the reimbursement is solely for supplementary business insurance, tolls or ferry charges not covered by the allowance, the allowance is considered reasonable, provided the two conditions above are met.